mikey-mdk/promotions-engine/README.md

 ## Description

 This project is a demonstration of a microservice I built as part of my professional duties.
-It is intended to be a portfolio piece that highlights my technical aquity building complex microservices.
+It is intended to be a portfolio piece that highlights my technical acuity building complex microservices.
 The overall context of this microservices is that it receives domain events from the Purchase Order stream of an E-Commerce ecosystem.
 There are a few major domain concepts to identify:
 - Merchant
     A retailer or business where e-commerce transactions are occurring
 - Promotion